 Help Me Trust You

-February 26, 2021 — Laura House
+August 16, 2025 — Laura House

 You see, when someone loses a child, the resulting pain comes from multiple sources.

 The loss of the future is another aspect of a parent’s grief.
 All of our hopes and dreams depart with them.
 Depending on the age of the child who dies, there are some differences with this aspect of grief.
 For us, Nathan was 25 years old when he went on ahead of us.
-We will never see him meet the girl of his dreams and marry, flourish in the role of daddy, be a doting uncle to Ryan and Megan’s children, build his business into what he worked so hard to create or watch him grow in his walk with the Lord.
+We will never see him meet the girl of his dreams and marry, flourish in the role of daddy, be a doting uncle to Ryan and Megan’s children, build his business into what he worked so hard to create, or watch him grow in his walk with the Lord.

-But as I contemplate my individual road of grief, those aren’t what really hurt me the most.
+But as I contemplate my individual road of grief, those aren’t what really hurt the most.
 Regarding those aspects of grief, I’ve come to realize that because of the “fall”, heartache and suffering are an expected part of earthly life.
-Of course, when Jesus returns, everything will be different, but until then, there will be pain.
+Of course, when Jesus returns, everything will be different!
+But until then, there will be pain.
 Understanding that my earthly life is short and that I can choose to allow God to use my pain and suffering to mold and shape me has made all the difference in my experience of the grief described above.
 And Nathan certainly isn’t “missing” those things that I listed.
 He is where I can’t wait to be — with Jesus!

-But lately, I’ve realized that my greatest pain comes from another aspect of grief.
+Interestingly, I’ve realized that my greatest pain comes from another aspect of grief.

 I’ll admit that I was/am a “fixer” to the hilt; perhaps to a fault.
 I love to see my children happy, joyful, flourishing, and not in pain.
 Determinedly, I tried to flood their childhoods with joyful moments to create happy memories and to soften the harsh blows that earthly life affords.